Ed Danowski

-Edward Frank Danowski (September 30, 1911 – February 1, 1997) was an American football player who played quarterback and halfback in the National Football League (NFL).
-He grew up in Aquebogue, his father, Anton, was a Polish immigrant.
+Edward Frank Danowski (September 30, 1911 – February 1, 1997) was an American football player and coach.
+He played quarterback and halfback in the National Football League (NFL) with the New York Giants from 1934 to 1941.
+Danowski served as the head football coach at Fordham University from 1946 to 1954.

+Early life

+Danowski grew up in Aquebogue, New York.
+His father, Anton, was a Polish immigrant.

-Football career
+Playing career

 A graduate of Fordham University, Danowski played for the New York Giants for seven seasons (1934–1939, 1941).
 Although statistics are not kept for his record of wins and losses during his career, Danowski proved a worthy quarterback presence for seven seasons, with the Giants having just one losing season during his time with the team, as he served as the primary starter from 1935 to 1939, leading the Giants to four NFL Championship games (1934, 1935, 1938, 1939).
 Danowski's best season as a pro was in 1935, as he threw for 794 yards and 10 touchdowns on a combined 57-of-113 (all of which were league highs) with nine interceptions, and became the first quarterback in league history to throw for more touchdowns than interceptions in a season.
 He also ran for 335 yards on 130 carries for two touchdowns as he was named First-team All-Pro.
 Danowski also led the league in passer rating in 1937 and 1938 (with rates of 72.8 and 66.9, respectively).
-Since records of the passer rating were tabulated for the 1936 season, Danowski was the first quarterback to lead the league in passer rating in consecutive years, which would not occur again until Tommy Thompson did so in 1948-49.
+Since records of the passer rating were tabulated for the 1936 season, Danowski was the first quarterback to lead the league in passer rating in consecutive years, which would not occur again until Tommy Thompson did so in 1948–49.

-In the 1934 NFL Championship Game the team faced the 13-0 and heavily favored Chicago Bears.
-He went 6-of-11 for 83 yards with a touchdown and two interceptions while running for 59 yards on 20 carries and a touchdown as the Giants rallied from being down 13-3 in the final quarter to score four touchdowns (two from Ken Strong and the others being by Danowski) to win 30-13 in a game commonly referred to as the "Sneakers Game", as the Giants switched to the shoe in the third quarter to play better on the frozen Polo Grounds surface.
+In the 1934 NFL Championship Game, the team faced the 13–0 and heavily favored Chicago Bears.
+He went 6-of-11 for 83 yards with a touchdown and two interceptions while running for 59 yards on 20 carries and a touchdown as the Giants rallied from being down 13–3 in the final quarter to score four touchdowns (two from Ken Strong and the others being by Danowski) to win 30–13 in a game commonly referred to as the "Sneakers Game", as the Giants switched to the shoe in the third quarter to play better on the frozen Polo Grounds surface.
 The following year, he led the Giants back to the title game.
 Facing the Detroit Lions, he went 4-of-7 for 88 yards with a touchdown and an interception while running for 14 yards on seven carries and returning kicks for 51 combined yards.
-However, in a game of rushing the Lions outpaced them (running for 246 yards on 65 carries while passing just five times while New York ran for 106 yards on 44 carries) in a 26-7 rout.
+However, in a game of rushing, the Lions outpaced them (running for 246 yards on 65 carries while passing just five times while New York ran for 106 yards on 44 carries) in a 26–7 rout.